-These are a few of our basic seed cheese recipes that we have evolved and customized over the years of seed cheese-making.
-We began close to 15 years ago with the first original recipe created in the 1960's by living food enthusiast Dr. Ann Wigmore, the founder of the Hippocrates Health Institute.
+These are a few of our basic seed cheese recipes that we have evolved and customized over the years of fermented vegan cheese-making.
+We began experimenting with making seed cheese in the early 2,000's using one of the first original recipes created in the 1960's by living food enthusiast Ann Wigmore, founder of the Hippocrates Health Institute.

 Since then, however, we have moved beyond this traditionally cultured

 variety, adding other ingredients as well as allowing the cheese to

 "age" for at least 48 hours (or longer) to develop a firm sliceable